How to develop buyer personas for manufacturing

 4. Decision Criteria: Which aspects of the competing products, services, solutions or company does your buyer perceive as most critical, and what are their expectations for each?

-5. Buyer’s Ecosystem: What is this buyer’s role in the decision making, and who and what else will impact it?
+5. Buyer’s Ecosystem: What is this buyer’s role in decision-making, and who and what else will impact it?

 3 steps to developing your buyer personas